micmejia/bible-dump/NKJV/Numbers/Num 34.md

 and a leader from the tribe of the children of Naphtali, Pedahel the son of Ammihud."

 ###### 29
-These _are_ the ones the Lord commanded to [^b]divide the inheritance among the children of Israel in the land of Canaan.
+These _are_ the ones the Lord commanded to divide the inheritance among the children of Israel in the land of Canaan.